ntoll/ntoll.github.io/article/scottish-island/index.md

-When I stand up and make my presence known, it's as if the inhabitants of the pools are playing Grandmother's Footsteps (as we do back in the cottage garden)... everything suddenly stops as if nobody wants to be noticed making a move.
+When I stand up and make my presence known, it's as if the inhabitants of the pools are playing Grandmother's Footsteps (as we do back in the cottage garden)... everything suddenly stops, statue like, as if nobody wants to be noticed making a move.

 <figure>
 <img src="/images/island_rockpool.jpg" alt="A typical rock pool" title="A typical rock pool"/>